GoodGuyPJ/Unbundl_Task2/README.md

 The focus is on creating a user-friendly interface with clear instructions.
 Responsiveness is not only in terms of layout but also in providing real-time feedback to users as they make selections.
-Note: Depending on specific project requirements and future scalability needs, a more complex framework or library like React or Vue.js might be considered.
-However, for a small-scale interactive feature like this, keeping it simple with vanilla HTML, CSS, and JavaScript is often sufficient and easy to maintain.